thesyntaxslinger/syntaxslinger.com/docs/docs/software/gitea.md

 JWT_SECRET = secret
 ```

-You will need a postgres database for this setup, or you can use `sqlite3`.
+You will need a Postgres database for this setup, or you can use `sqlite3`.

-Now we can start gitea!
+Now we can start Gitea!

 ```shell
 systemctl enable --now gitea